run-ai/docs/docs/Administrator/integration/jupyterhub.md

 ## Troubleshooting the JupyterHub Installation

-If the `External IP` of the proxy-public service is stuck on `pending`, it might mean that this service isn't configured with an `External IP` by default.
+If the `External IP` of the proxy-public service remains in the `Pending` status, it might mean that this service is not configured with an `External IP` by default.

-To check and fix this, lets see which pod is the proxy pod running on.
+To fix, find out which pod is the proxy pod running on.

 Run: